Walton5888/arch.github.io/README.md

 ##Step 11 Set Hostname
-Type the following command into your shell:
 #Sets the user’s preferred name as the host.
 echo 'your-hostname' > /etc/hostname

 ## Step 12: Set Network Configuration:
-Type the following commands into your shell:
 #for wired connections
 systemctl enable dhcpd
 #Enables the network manager
 systemctl enable NetworkManager

 ## Step 13: Create System Users
-Type the following commands into your shell:
 # Create user 'codi'
 useradd -m -g users -G wheel -s /bin/bash codi

 # Set the password for 'codi'
 passwd GraceHopper1906

 # Creates user profile 'zane'
 useradd -m -g users -G wheel -s /bin/bash zane

 # Set login credentials for ‘zane'
 passwd GraceHopper1906

 ## Step 14: Giving Users Sudo Permissions
-Type the following commands into your shell.
 #Switches the root user.
 su

 #Make changes to the sudoers file.
 visudo

 #Grants sudo permissions to users.
 %wheel ALL=(ALL) ALL

 #Grants sudo permissions to zane and codi users.
 zane ALL=(ALL) ALL
 codi ALL=(ALL) ALL

 #Save and exit the file.

 ## Step 15: Install a Bootloader
-Type the following commands into your shell:
 # Installs the GRUB bootloader
 pacman -S grub
 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB
 grub-mkconfig -o /boot/grub/grub.cfg

 ## Step 16: Install a Desktop Environment (GNOME)
-Type the following commands into your shell:
 # Install the GNOME de
 pacman -S xorg-server xorg-xinit gnome